CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

     - If the SpeechRecognizer encounters an error, it produces a result of "Cancelled".
 The code in the application will then display the error message.
 The most likely cause is an incorrect key or region in the configuration file.

-## Task 5: Synthesize speech
+## Task 5: Synthesize Speech

-Your speaking clock application accepts spoken input, but it doesn't actually speak!
-Let's fix that by adding code to synthesize speech.
+In this task, you will configure **speech synthesis** to generate spoken output using Azure AI Speech.
+The program will synthesize and vocalize the **current time**, responding to user input with a natural-sounding voice.

 1. In the **Main** function for your program, note that the code uses the **TellTime** function to tell the user the current time.
 1. In the **TellTime** function, under the comment **Configure speech synthesis**, add the following code to create a **SpeechSynthesizer** client that can be used to generate spoken output: